 Green Valley Pecan Company has grown to encompass 10,000 acres with year-round processing facilities.
 The company was faced with the challenge of preventing the natural knowledge loss that occurs between trainings while simultaneously boosting knowledge retention without increasing training time.
 This case study details the solution, systems, and tools the company implemented to achieve its goals, as well as their corresponding improvement metrics.

-Contract food testing laboratories have experienced a 9.4% compound annual growth rate (CAGR) over the past five years, reaching $3.4B in 2013.
-One food contract testing laboratory was experiencing this rapid growth in pathogen testing volume first hand.
-This case study explores how the contract testing laboratory was able to grow its pathogen testing business within an existing footprint, with no additional resources, and provide a higher quality results to its clients.
+A contract testing laboratory was experiencing rapid growth in pathogen testing volume.
+This case study shows how the lab was able to expand, with no additional resources, and provide higher quality results.

 Bigelow Tea has been making specialty teas for over seventy years.
 The company grows, blends, and packages hundreds of varieties of tea for distribution across the nation.
 Today, the company boasts the only U.S.-based industrial tea plantation, as well as three packaging sites that employ hundreds of workers.
 Because of the company’s size, it needed a consistent training program across all its location.
 This case study examines how interactive classroom training, course customization, and multilingual content helped Bigelow Tea create a companywide, consistent training program.

 Bonduelle’s 500 vegetable varieties are processed at 58 facilities by over 10,000 workers.
 Safety is top of mind for the company, and with so many facilities and employees, creating a companywide culture of food safety is essential.
 This case study shows how Bonduelle used front-line workforce training, verification training, and automated recordkeeping and reporting to achieve its desired food safety goals.